mitsuhiko/insta-website/content/docs/quickstart.md

 insta = { version = "{{ crate_version(crate="insta") }}", features = ["yaml"] }
 ```

-And for an improved review experience it's recommended to install the
+And for an improved review experience it's recommended (but not necessary)
-`cargo-insta` tool:
+to install the `cargo-insta` tool:

 Unix: